- U.S. Wars & Militarism

 When would it end?

 Supporters of the bill tout this as a chance for Congress to weigh in on U.S. military involvement.
 Instead, it sets the default to endless war.
 If both chambers of Congress do not pass a resolution that repeals the AUMF 2018 and has a two-thirds supermajority, the authorization would remain in effect.
-The bill includes mechanisms to help force a vote, but these could be easily circumvented to avoid repealing the authorization.
+The bill includes mechanisms to help force a vote, but these could be circumvented to avoid repealing the authorization.

 Does it repeal the 2001 and 2002 AUMFs?